networkandcode/networkandcode.github.io/_posts/kubernetes/node-preference/2019-12-20-soft-node-affinity.md

 ---
-title: kubernetes > configure soft node affinity
+title: "kubernetes > configure soft node affinity"
-categories: kubernetes
+categories: "kubernetes"
 ---

 The Node Affinity feature we are going to see here helps the Pod(s) to prefer launching on Node(s) of choice, the associated section in the Pod manifest is ```spec.affinity.nodeAffinity.preferredDuringSchedulingIgnoredDuringExecution```